-Dynamic Systems and Simulation (Director: I. Papamichail) The laboratory serves educational needs and research activities in the areas of dynamic systems, simulation, optimization and telematics applications.
-Decision Support Systems (Director: E. Grigoroudis) The laboratory serves educational needs and research activities related to the areas of operational research, information systems and decision support systems, multi-criteria decision analysis, artificial intelligence, business analytics, e-marketing, e-business, multi-agent systems and logistics.
+(Director: I. Papamichail) of dynamic systems, simulation, optimization and telematics applications.
+Decision Support Systems (Director: I. Marinakis) The laboratory serves educational needs and research activities related to the areas of operational research, information systems and decision support systems, multi-criteria decision analysis, artificial intelligence, business analytics, e-marketing, e-business, multi-agent systems and logistics.
 Computational Mechanics and Optimization (Director: G. Stavroulakis) The laboratory deals with the development and use of computational mechanics and optimization, with emphasis on non-smooth and non-convex problems.
-The laboratory supports the static and dynamic calculation of materials and constructions, the optimal design, the control of constructions (intelligent constructions) and the problems of parameter identification.
+The laboratory supports the static and dynamic calculation of materials and constructions, the use of AI in engineering applications, the optimal design, the control of constructions (intelligent constructions) and the problems of parameter identification.
 Finite and borderline methods of optimization, loose programming and related software packages are developed.